-The Association's written responses to the significant deficiency and compliance findings identified in our audit have been included in the Schedule of Findings and Recommendations.
+The Association's written responses to the internal control and management practice findings identified in our audit have been included in the Schedule of Findings and Recommendations.
 We did not audit the Association's responses and, accordingly, we express no opinion on them.

-This report is intended solely for the information and use of the Board of Trustees, management, and others within the Association and is not intended to be, and should not be, used by anyone other than those specified parties.
+This communication is intended solely for the information and use of the Board of Trustees, management, and others within the Association and is not intended to be, and should not be, used by anyone other than those specified parties.